 It was said that the magistrates in the appellate court could not have possibly ruled over the case justly since they were not able to read the transcripts and review the evidence to determine whether the decision of the trial court to retry the case was sound.
 Moreover, the court’s reasons have not been published up to the present.

-The issue now is whether or not Gilham can be retried by the DPP since he was already tried twice after a hung jury.
-The DPP acknowledges though that there is insufficient basis for the success of a third trial.
+The issue now is whether or not Gilham can be retired by the DPP since he was already tried twice after a hung jury.
+The DPP acknowledges though that there is an insufficient basis for the success of a third trial.

-A news article appeared this week intimating that DPP will pursue the insurance proceeds of $1,000,000 which he inherited from his parents reasoning that said amount was the proceeds of the crime.
-DPP may be successful with this endeavour since the weight of evidence is considerably lighter than that in criminal offenses.
+A news article appeared this week intimating that DPP will pursue the insurance proceeds of $1,000,000 which he inherited from his parent's reasoning that said the amount was the proceeds of the crime.
+DPP may be successful with this endeavour since the weight of evidence is considerably lighter than that in criminal offences.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.